EAS Today Archive

 The other good news is that the tenth feature film will be released in 2002.
-One of the persons involved in the production is Rick Sternbach, former Senior Illustrator and Technical Advisor of Star Trek Voyager.
-I was lucky to ask Rick quite a few questions.
+One of the people involved in the production is Rick Sternbach, former Senior Illustrator and Technical Advisor of Star Trek Voyager.
+I had the opportunity to ask Rick quite a few questions.
 While he couldn't reveal any secrets about the upcoming movie, Rick talked about the making of props and ships for Voyager, his other projects and his opinion about Enterprise.
-Read the full interview here.
+Read the full interview.

 This is not the time to go back to business as usual.
 I have written down a few thoughts about September 11th which may offer a positive perspective for the future.

 It's Star Trek's 35th birthday on September 8th, 2001.
-Many of my visitors have probably expected me to celebrate this event with extensive updates and new features, but I have to disappoint you.
+Many of my visitors would probably expect me to celebrate this event with extensive updates and new features, but I have to disappoint you.

 The first reason for this is a joyful one.
 I am currently writing up the last pages of my Ph.D. dissertation.
 Although it will still need a few weeks of working day and night, I'm finally content with it, after messing around for almost three years with not much visible success.

-It's an awfully bad design, and a design that screws up a continuity that has been built for over 30 years.
-Take part in the poll and read my thoughts here.
+It's a totally unfitting design, and a design that screws up a continuity that has been built for over 30 years.
+Take part in the poll and read my thoughts on the Enterprise.

 Nothing in life is for free - at least nothing you actually need.
 Even if you get something for free today, you will regret it tomorrow.
 It is obvious that there must be a catch to free (or inexpensive) webspace, which becomes clear at the latest when a huge banner ad ruins even the best web design.
 The trouble several webmasters including myself have encountered recently, however, is even worse.